kleinfreund/kleinfreund.de/src/pages/list-of-lists.md

   - Future Islands: [People Who Aren't There Anymore](https://futureislands.bandcamp.com/album/people-who-aren-t-there-anymore)
   - Arooj Aftab: Night Reign
   - Beth Gibbons: Lives Outgrown
-  - Chappell Roan: The Rise and Fall of a Midwest Princess
   - The Lemon Twigs: [A Dream Is All We Know](https://thelemontwigs.bandcamp.com/album/a-dream-is-all-we-know)
   - Charli XCX: BRAT
 - **Books**: